hubmapconsortium/portal-visualization/README.md

   ```

   ```
-  Note:  to get the token, look for Authorization Bearer {token represented by long string} under search-api calls under th network tab in developer's tool when browsing a dataset in portal
+  Note:  To get the token, look for Authorization Bearer {token represented by a long string} under `search-api` network calls under th network tab in developer's tool when browsing a dataset in portal

   ```

 ## Background